mayilian/emirates/README.md

 - Kibana 6.3
 - Apache HTTP server

-# How to run the application
+# How to run the application on Linux

 1. At first start the Elasticsearch service as the application uses a TransportClient which considers that there's a running Elasticsearch cluster